Here’s why many electric vehicles are so expensive

 But the credit comes with certain stipulations that may be very difficult to meet, at least in the near term.
 Half of the credit — $3,750 — will rely on where battery minerals come from, requiring a certain, escalating percentage to come from countries where the U.S. has a free trade agreement.
 The other half of the credit will be based on manufacturing battery components in North America.

-Experts say the minerals requirement will likely disqualify most cars in the near-term, making the credits less effective, but could help shore up a U.S. or U.S.-friendly supply chain in the long-term, and make the country less reliant on places like China.
+Experts say the requirement of the mineral will likely disqualify most cars in the near term, making the credits less effective, but could help shore up a U.S. or U.S.-friendly supply chain in the long term, and make the country less reliant on places like China.

 “What they came up with, in the long-term, will actually probably be better because it will incentivize…localizing production of materials of batteries so you’re not shipping stuff all the way around the world,” said Abuelsamid.
 “But, in the near term, the program as it is right now was clearly structured to appease Joe Manchin.”